-There’s a niche option that is helping to keep Ethernet alive in homes: powerline networking.
+There’s a niche option that helps keep Ethernet alive in some homes: powerline networking.
 The name is appropriate.
 Powerline networking uses power lines that exist in a home to transfer data.
 Worried about how this might impact your power bill?
 Don’t be.
-The technology requires an inconsequential amount of power and doesn’t interfere with how power is delivered to devices in your home.
+The technology requires an inconsequential amount of electricity and doesn’t interfere with how power is delivered to devices in your home.

 You need to buy at least two adapters to create a powerline network.
 One adapter connects via Ethernet to your primary router or modem and then plugged into a wall socket (most surge protectors aren’t compatible).
 The other adapter can be used in any socket in your home.
 Run an Ethernet cord from the second adapter to a PC and you have a powerline network.